affaible/embeddings-poc/README.md

 Deep Learning models are often seen as a black box.
 This presents difficulties of relating the models to the training data that they were trained on.
 Rather than a linear 'train and forget' ML pipeline, an iterative process is required.
 Tools should support continuous improvement of the models.
-The inherent opacity of Deep Learning models should be reuced by relating the model to the data it was trained on.
+The inherent opacity of Deep Learning models should be minimised by relating the model to the data it was trained on.

 ## Baseline